 There are several options for on-mountain dining or you can head to one of the great restaurants or bars at the nearby Kananaskis Mountain Lodge.

 Just outside the town of Jasper, Marmot Basin has 91 named runs on four mountain faces covering 1720 acres.
 Marmot has 3,000 feet of vertical drop and the highest base elevation of all ski areas in Canada.
 The seven lifts can transport 12,000 skiers per hour, but the hill is never that busy.

 In 2017, the resort opened “Tres Hombres,” an incredible 45-acre area with advanced and expert off-piste skiing and snowboarding terrain.
-There’s also a good selection of beginner and intermediate runs to enjoy at one of the Alberta ski resorts that can be hard to get to when the Icefields Parkway gets snow.
+There’s also a great selection of beginner and intermediate runs to enjoy at one of the Alberta ski resorts that can be hard to get to when the Icefields Parkway gets snow.

 The resort also has one of North America’s only resort-based cat ski operations, the Powder Stagecoach.
 In winter, non-skiers can enjoy a tour on the powder stagecoach or enjoy a guided snowshoe adventure.
 The biggest event in summer is the annual Huckleberry Festival.

 In preparation for the 2019 Canada Winter Games, Alberta’s largest non-mountain ski resort underwent a $1.6 million renovation.